FCPS CARES - November 2024

 Alex Winiewicz, Braddock ES

-"I would like to nominate Alex Winiewicz, one of the Physical Education Teachers at Braddock Elementary School for an FCPS CARES award.
-Alex goes above and beyond each and every day to show that he cares about all Braddock students, staff and families in so many ways.
+"Alex Winiewicz, one of the Physical Education Teachers at Braddock Elementary School, goes above and beyond each and every day to show that he cares about all Braddock students, staff, and families in so many ways.
 Of particular note is the way Alex greets students as they enter our school building each morning.
 While he greets all students joyfully by name and wishes their parents and siblings a wonderful day, he is especially gifted at meeting those students who have the most difficulty transitioning to school.
-He holds hands, brings out a bubble machine or stuffed animal, slings pink unicorn backpacks over his shoulder while walking crying students to class, communicates in Spanish for those who are more comforted that way, and makes every child feel seen, welcomed and known.
+He holds hands, brings out a bubble machine or stuffed animal, slings pink unicorn backpacks over his shoulder while walking crying students to class, communicates in Spanish for those who are more comforted that way, and makes every child feel seen, welcomed, and known.
 He is always thinking ahead when dealing with students with challenging behaviors and jumps in anytime additional support is needed.
-At dismissal he knows all students’ families and welcomes returning siblings exuberantly, while ensuring that everyone is safe and going home with the correct people.
-He is a true treasure and I want him to know how much he is appreciated."
+At dismissal, he knows all students’ families and exuberantly welcomes returning siblings while ensuring everyone is safe and going home with the correct people.
+He is a true treasure, and I want him to know how much he is appreciated."

 -Judith Swoboda, Braddock ES